RxSugar/Searchy/Carthage/Checkouts/RxSwift/Documentation/Linux.md

 What doesn't work:
 * Schedulers - because they are dependent on https://github.com/apple/swift-corelibs-libdispatch and it still hasn't been released
 * Multithreading - still no access to c11 locks
-* For some reason it looks like Swift compiler generates wrong code when using `ErrorType` on `Linux`, so don't use errors, otherwise you can get weird crashes.
+* For some reason it looks like Swift compiler generates wrong code when using `Swift.Error` on `Linux`, so don't use errors, otherwise you can get weird crashes.